Heavy Menstrual Bleeding

 I didn’t realise my periods were unusual until I was chatting to a close friend about feeling tired.
 She was surprised how long my periods last and that I have to get up in the night to change my towel.
 I did notice that I felt the most tired and dizzy when I had my period though, so I did think that maybe my periods were affecting me.

 The tiredness bothered me the most.
 The world seemed foggy all the time, I couldn’t concentrate and sometimes I had to really fight to stay awake, even at work.
 If I slept on the weekend I would feel a bit better, but even a long lie-in didn’t really help.
 I like photography and if I went out to take photos or went to an exhibition I felt less stressed – but then I was too exhausted to do anything in the evening.

 With the wedding coming up I realised I couldn’t go on struggling from day to day anymore, so went to my doctor.
-She said my periods could be causing me to lose too much iron and that was making me feel so exhausted.
+She said that my periods and therefore the loss of iron could be one of the causes why I feel so exhausted.
 I had blood tests done for anaemia and to check my iron levels, and it turns out that I do have iron deficiency anaemia, caused by my heavy periods.
 The doctor has started treatment and I already feel better.
 I’m hoping now I’ll have the energy to do all the things I want to do, and really enjoy my wedding and time with my new husband!